 Investment Funds.
 A participant may elect to have his or her funds invested in one or more investment options.
-The Plan currently offers investments in selected mutual funds, the UGI Common Stock fund, collective trust funds, a collective investment trust fund and Brokerage Link.
+The Plan currently offers investments in selected mutual funds, the UGI Common Stock Fund, collective trust funds, a collective investment trust fund and Brokerage Link.
 Brokerage Link balances consist of the mutual funds offered by the Plan, as well as mutual funds offered by other registered investment companies.
-Generally, participants may transfer amounts between options at any time with no limit, except for the Brokerage Link option, where they are limited to investing up to 90% of their contributions with Brokerage Link and the remaining 10% must be invested in one of the plan's other fund options.
+Generally, participants may transfer amounts between funds at any time with no limit.
 Participants may change their investment elections for future contributions at any time.
 The default investment fund under the Plan is the age appropriate Vanguard Target Retirement collective trust fund (based on an assumed retirement age of 65).
 Fidelity Management Trust Company is the Plan's Trustee for all investment assets of the Plan and qualifies as a party in interest.
 The Statements of Changes in Net Assets Available for Benefits reflects certain administrative fees paid by Plan Participants to FIRSCO from Plan assets (see "Administrative Expenses" below).

 Distributions.
-The Plan benefit of a participant who terminates employment as a result of retirement, death or total disability, as defined by the Plan document, shall be equal to the proceeds of liquidation of 100% of the balance of his or her account.
+The Plan benefit of a participant who terminates employment for any reason other than death shall be equal to the proceeds of liquidation of 100% of the balance of his or her account.
 Participants may elect to receive their interest in the UGI Common Stock Fund in the form of shares of UGI Corporation Common Stock.
-The Plan benefit of a participant who terminates employment for reasons other than retirement, death or total disability shall be equal to the proceeds of liquidation of the vested portion of his or her account.
+Where the amount to be distributed exceeds